pro-dev-ph/bootstrap-simple-admin-template/README.md

 # The Best Bootstrap Admin Template for Responsive Web Applications
 Bootstrap Simple Admin Template stands out as a versatile and feature-rich admin dashboard template, offering more UI components and advanced layout options than most alternatives.
 Its sleek, intuitive design is optimized for modern web development, ensuring seamless transitions across mobile and desktop screens.

 Whether you're managing a website, building SaaS platforms, or creating e-commerce admin portals, this template is your perfect partner.
-Fully responsive and built with the power of Bootstrap, it simplifies complex projects and enhances user experience.
+Fully responsive and built with the power of Bootstrap, it simplifies complex projects and enhances the user experience.

 ![Bootstrap Simple Admin Template - Dashboard](https://i.postimg.cc/xjG9yLNw/bootstrap-simple-admin-template.png)